 The eponymous “Thin Man” is not William Powell, of course, (despite his oft-quoted confession that his fitness derived from worrying his pounds away).
 It’s Wynant, the lanky inventor.
-Although this fact has elicited its share of chuckles from classic film fans over the years and is fairly well-know as far as movie trivia goes, I mention it more as a testament of the astonishing power of titles to implant themselves in audience members’ heads.
+Although this fact has elicited its share of chuckles from classic film fans over the years and is fairly well-known as far as movie trivia goes, I mention it more as a testament to the astonishing power of titles to implant themselves in audience members’ heads.
 Although images may be universally understood, text asserts a kind of priority over our minds.
 I find it immensely interesting that viewers’ brains took the straight line of deduction, marrying that title to the lead character’s identity.

 F is for Family

 Whether it meant to or not, The Thin Man betrays considerable anxiety about the fragility of family.
-From the bit-part drunk and Nick and Nora’s party, wailing “Ma!” long distance into the telephone, to the more central questions of the plot, less-than-ideal relationships prove to be the norm, rather than the exception.
+From the bit-part drunk at Nick and Nora’s party, wailing “Ma!” long distance into the telephone, to the more central questions of the plot, less-than-ideal relationships prove to be the norm, rather than the exception.
 The Wynant clan, fractured by a messy divorce and an uncomfortable remarriage, makes the Munsters look like the Cleavers.
 Dorothy’s speech about giving birth to a bunch of little murders who will hopefully “kill each other and keep it in the family” may be the most genuinely creepy line of dialogue ever spoken at M-G-M. We witness Nunheim’s ugly domestic quarrel and ultimately find out that Jorgeson is a bigamist.

 G is for Cedric Gibbons

 Similarly, the layout of Nick and Nora’s hotel room, with its kitchen/cocktail mixing room, sitting room, and bedroom adjoining a large central room, contributes significantly to our understanding of them.
 Those slightly more intimate spaces give Nick and Nora “wings” in comparison to the “center stage” of that main party room.
 Not only do the off-shoot spaces facilitate plot development (Dorothy couldn’t talk to Nick privately in the middle of a party!), but they also give us a spectrum of Nick and Nora’s personalities.
 If the couple were always “on” all the time, we’d soon grow tired of their parlor tricks.
-They’re still witty with each other, but that back-and-forth acquires an intimacy in those peripheral spaces that provides the key to the audience’s bond with them.
+They’re still witty with each other, but the back-and-forth exchanges acquire an intimacy in those peripheral spaces that provides the key to the audience’s bond with them.